Leuchtfeuer/locate/Documentation/Functions/AssignLanguage/Index.rst

 .. note::

-   Please note that this function is disabled by default. :ref:`Learn how to enabling it <admin-enablingExtension>`.
+   Please note that this function is disabled by default. :ref:`Learn how to enable it <admin-enablingExtension>`.

 .. _functions-assignLanguage-howThisExtensionWorks: